-We therefore classify all the patterns in each order into two categories: \begin{itemize} \item Set-1 ($S_1$), which contains a single pattern with a strictly alternating ordering of the form $\bar{a} a \bar{a} a \dots \bar{a} a$, which is already included in the WII approximation. \item Set-2 ($S_2$), which contains all the remaining patterns, characterized by the presence of multiple overlapping sites and are not accounted for in the WII approximation. \end{itemize}
+We therefore classify all the patterns at each order into two sets: \begin{itemize} \item Set-1 ($S_1$), which contains a single pattern with a strictly alternating ordering of the form $\bar{a} a \bar{a} a \dots \bar{a} a$, which is already included in the $\WII$ approximation. \item Set-2 ($S_2$), which contains all remaining patterns, characterized by the presence of multiple overlapping sites and are not captured by the $\WII$ approximation. \end{itemize}

 \textbf{Lemma.} At any order $n$, every pattern that belongs to Set-2 has zero contribution.